Cloud Deployment Models

 Let us discuss them one by one:

 The public cloud makes it possible for anybody to access systems and services.
-The public cloud may be less secure as it is open for everyone.
+The public cloud may be less secure as it is open to everyone.
 The public cloud is one in which cloud infrastructure services are provided over the internet to the general people or major industry groups.
 The infrastructure in this cloud model is owned by the entity that delivers the cloud services, not by the consumer.
 It is a type of cloud hosting that allows customers and users to easily access systems and services.
 This form of cloud computing is an excellent example of cloud hosting, in which service providers supply services to a variety of customers.
-In this arrangement, storage backup and retrieval services are given for free, as a subscription, or on a per-use basis.
+In this arrangement, storage backup and retrieval services are given for free, as a subscription, or on a per-user basis.
 Example: Google App Engine etc.

 - Minimal Investment: Because it is a pay-per-use service, there is no substantial upfront fee, making it excellent for enterprises that require immediate access to resources.